-An LLC allows you take benefit of both the partnership and corporation business structures.
+An LLC allows you to benefit from both the partnership and corporation business structures.
 LLCs can be an ideal choice for medium or higher-risk businesses.
-LLCs protect you from personal liability like your house, vehicle, and savings accounts won’t be at risk in case your LLC faces lawsuit or bankruptcy.
+LLCs protect you from personal liabilities.
+For instance, your house, vehicle, and savings accounts won’t be at risk in case your LLC faces lawsuit or bankruptcy.
 Profits and losses directly get passed through your personal income without facing corporate taxes.
 However, the members of an LLC are considered self-employed and are expected to pay self-employment tax contributions towards Social Security and Medicare.

 - The IRS does not recognize an LLC to be a distinctly separate entity for tax purposes.
 This means that, initially, the IRS will not tax the LLC immediately.

-- Compared with C-Corps or S-Corps, LLCs are very manageable and flexible.
-With LLC, you can create rules that govern your business.
+- Compared to C-Corps or S-Corps, LLCs are very manageable and flexible.
+With an LLC, you can create rules that govern your business.
 Otherwise, your company will be administered by the default rules in your state.

-- Like corporations, LLCs offer their members protection from the liability.
+- Like corporations, LLCs offer their members protection from this liability.